korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 If the make matches one of those, we'll set the make field to the argument passed.
 But if it doesn't, we use the default case, and set the make field to "Unsupported."

-So now we've built a rule, that we're supporting only three manufacturers.
+So now we've built a rule that we're supporting only three manufacturers.
 And we'll enforce that rule, so that if anything else is passed, we set make to "Unsupported."
 But the argument is null, we set it to "Unknown."